dabolichin/dabolichin.github.io/src/pages/index.md

 Ovoko is an online marketplace where car parts sellers, auto dismantlers, and recyclers meet car dealers, mechanics, and enthusiasts.

-As a Head of Engineering at Ovoko I am leading and scaling the Product Engineering here.
+I am leading and scaling the Product Engineering here.

 ### [Kilo Health](https://www.kilo.health/)